 Truscum – A belief system, arguably based on the western construction of the gender binary, that transgender people must experience a certain set of conditions—including gender dysphoria and a desire to medically transition—in order to legitimately “qualify” as transgender.
 While such attitudes may be prevalent among cisgender people, “truscum” is a slang term used primarily within transgender communities to denote other trans people who subscribe to this idea.
 Gary used to be truscum—he once believed that people who didn’t want gender-affirming surgery weren’t truly transgender.

 Tucking – The act of concealing the penis and testicles by tucking them between the legs, sometimes using tape or constrictive garments such as a gaff (Wilson, 2014).

 Two-Spirit – A modern, pan-Native American term used by some Indigenous communities in the United States to describe queer and/or gender non-conforming people, replacing the inaccurate and often degrading phraseology imposed on gender-variant Indigenous peoples by white colonizers.
 Note that the term is not synonymous with western concepts like “transgender” or “queer”—it can mean many things depending on an individual’s culture or personal identity.

-Vaginal Preservation Phalloplasty – A surgical procedure which an individual with a vagina would potentially keep their vaginal opening while creating a phallus.
-This procedure is typically pursued by individuals who do not fit gender stereotypes or simply desires to keep their vagina while having a phallus.
+Vaginal Preservation Phalloplasty – A surgical procedure in which an individual with a vagina would potentially keep their vaginal opening while creating a phallus.
+This procedure is typically pursued by individuals who do not fit gender stereotypes or simply desire to keep their vagina while having a phallus.